LabCellar/FireboxLCDprocMod/README.md

 The original Firebox X-Core LCD had limited backlight life.
 So when these boxes were supported by LCDproc, the driver author did implement some bakclight auto-cutoff.
 Things have changed, and today Fireboxes are more reliable.
 So it's time to remove this backlight auto-cutoff.

 We've tested this modification on 3 Firebox XTM-5 so far, but it should work on other models (even older ones).
+Also got some [positive feedback on x550e](https://forum.pfsense.org/index.php?topic=7920.msg692860#msg692860).
 Feel free to leave an issue with your feedback ;)

 This driver is based on LCDproc's sources, therefore we also distribute it under GPLv2.